- 1 TC1200 PRO Tactical Flashlight

-This survival torch comes with high, low and intelligent strobe modes, which is guaranteed to come in handy.
+This flashlight comes with high, low and intelligent strobe modes.
 The TC12000 has a rechargeable battery but can also be used with normal AA-batteries.
 I would suggest stocking up on non-rechargeable batteries, because if the power grid goes out you won’t have much luck charging them.

 The incredible brightness gives an intense 1200 lumen beam that can reach up to 2 miles in distance.

 This TC1200 Pro is now available to the public for the first time which is amazing news for outdoorists like me.